Vibeesarma/Quill-Pdf-Chat-Ai-Next-JS-13.5/README.md

 const results = await vectorStore.similaritySearch(message, 4);
 ```

-- after that you get vector data for that page we want to answer the question using ai so we pass our previous messages and vector for that page to `openai` to answer the following question. so in this purpose we want install some packages `pnpm install openai` for chat with ai and `pnpm install ai` for stream the chat.
+- after that, you get vector data for that page we want to answer the question using ai so we pass our previous messages and vector for that page to `openai` to answer the following question. so for this purpose, we want to install some packages `pnpm install openai` for chatting with ai and `pnpm install ai` for streaming the chat.

 ```typescript
 const results = await vectorStore.similaritySearch(message, 4);